-- Instruct individuals under quarantine that they should not leave their home or facility quarantine or contact with others unless for medical reasons. - Monitor the health status of the individuals under quarantine daily using the attached form.
+- Instruct individuals under quarantine that they should not leave their home or facility quarantine or contact with others unless for medical reasons. - Monitor the health status of the young, without other comorbidities individuals under quarantine every three days using the attached form.
 (APPENDIX 3).
-Tataman app could also be used if feasible. - Ensure that both, the workers follow the precautionary measures, such as washing hands and wearing a surgical mask. - Disinfect all exposed surfaces and tools that are touched on a daily basis with disinfectants that are approved by the Ministry of Health, by trained people who are wearing gloves, surgical masks, and medical gowns during cleaning. - When washing clothes of quarantined individuals is needed, personal protective equipment (gloves, surgical masks and medical gowns) is used, using warm water and detergent for as long as possible and then drying them using the clothes dryer. - Ensure that the quarantine room is well ventilated with good air flow. - Safe disposal of medical waste. - The supervisor of the quarantine should be informed in the event of fever or appearance of respiratory symptoms in individuals under the quarantine or employees, to ensure performance of proper medical evaluation and completion of necessary procedures.
+Tataman app could also be used if feasible. - Monitor the health status of individuals with known comorbidities, or old age, under quarantine everyday using attached form.
+(APPENDIX 4).
+Tataman app could be also used if feasible. - Ensure that both, the workers follow the precautionary measures, such as washing hands and wearing a surgical mask. - Disinfect all exposed surfaces and tools that are touched on a daily basis with disinfectants that are approved by the Ministry of Health, by trained people who are wearing gloves, surgical masks, and medical gowns during cleaning. - When washing clothes of quarantined individuals is needed, personal protective equipment (gloves, surgical masks and medical gowns) is used, using warm water and detergent for as long as possible and then drying them using the clothes dryer. - Ensure that the quarantine room is well ventilated with good air flow. - Safe disposal of medical waste.

+The supervisor of the quarantine should be informed in the event of fever or appearance of respiratory symptoms in individuals under the quarantine or employees, to ensure performance of proper medical evaluation and completion of necessary procedures.